nhattruong05022003/MonitoringWeather/README.md

 DONE !
 NOW YOU CAN MONITORING YOUR LOCAL AND CITY WEATHER VIA YOUR TELEGRAM BOT.

-NOTE: You can go to https://openweathermap.org/current, find the API Call to check the url of the OpenWeatherMap json file.
+NOTE1: You can go to https://openweathermap.org/current, find the API Call to check the url of the OpenWeatherMap json file.
 If it doesn't look like the one in the code.
 Just change it.

+NOTE2: If you want to change the configuration just reset the MCU and follow steps in "How to use" section again.